 With non-wrap accounts managed by third parties, the advisory fee is shared by the manager and the Concourse advisor.
 Fees vary, but generally, they will be from 0.75% to 2.00% of client assets under management (AUM).
 These fees do not cover other costs such as brokerage transaction fees, custodial fees and mutual fund fees.

 Accounts in Concourse's wrap fee programs will be charged an advisor fee and a platform fee, both of which follow a tiered schedule.
-The advisor fee is negotiable, but generally ranges from 0.85% to 2.00%.
+The advisor fee is negotiable but generally ranges from 0.85% to 2.00%.
 Platform fees range from 0.04% to 0.31%.
 Fee-based annuity accounts carry a maximum 0.85% advisor fee and a platform fee that ranges from 0.06% to 0.19%.

 What to Watch Out For

-Advisors may have additional roles as securities brokers and licensed insurance agents.
+Keep in mind that advisors may have additional roles as securities brokers and licensed insurance agents.
 These other capacities may present potential conflicts of interest due to commissions that can be earned.
 But if they're registered with the SEC, these advisors have a fiduciary duty to act in clients' best interests.

 Opening an Account With Concourse Financial Group